 Permalinks in Wrike

-Permalinks are unique links associated with a single task, folder, project, or space.
-When you paste a permalink within the Wrike workspace (i.e., in a task’s description field) and press Enter or Space on your keyboard, the link URL is automatically replaced by the task, folder, project, or space’s title.
+Permalinks are unique links associated with each custom item, task, folder, project, or space.
+When you paste a permalink within the Wrike workspace (i.e., in a description field) and press Enter or Space on your keyboard, the link URL is automatically replaced by the respective work item's title.
 Clicking the permalink takes you directly to the linked item.

-When you open a task via permalink only the Task view is loaded.
+When you open a task via permalink only the Task view or Work Item View is loaded.
 To open a folder, project, or space where this task is located you can click the breadcrumbs above the Task view or click one of the tags.

 Use them to add links to folders, projects, or spaces directly to the task description or comments.
 A folder icon appears to the left of the folder or space permalinks, which are pasted in the workspace.
 Project permalinks have a clipboard icon next to them.

 Track task statuses.
 When a task permalink is pasted in the workspace (description field or comments), the task status appears next to it.
 These statuses update automatically when the task status is changed.